dtphung/yt_downloader/README.md

 ## Usage

+Replace file_path with your download file location
-Run the script by executing the `ytDownloader.py` file with Python in the command-line:
+Run the script by executing the `ytDownloader.py` file with Python in the command-line: python .\ytDownloader.py
-Replace file_path with your file location

 ### Options

 - `-f, --format`: Specify the format of the video to download.
 Available formats are: `mp4`, `webm`, `3gp`.
-- `-o, --output`: Specify the name of the output file.
+- `-o, --output`: Specify the name of the output file

-Example usage:

-This will download the video in MP4 format and save it as `myvideo.mp4` in the current directory.